CeccPro/UWP-Locker/README.md

-# UWP-Locker
+# UWP-Locker 🔒🖱️

-A mouse locker for UWP Aps
+A simple mouse locker for UWP apps, built out of pure frustration and a little caffeine.

-This can help if you are using a UWP style app in Windows and you want to keep the cursor inside the window.
-I codded this cause i was playing Minecraft from MS-Store, but my cursor was going outside the window while I was playing, and that was annoying, so, I codded this.
-This isn´t so much, but it can help somebody with the same problem :D
+## Why?

+So...
+I was playing Minecraft (the MS Store version, yes, the cursed UWP one), and my damn cursor kept leaving the window like it had a better place to be — clicking random shit on my desktop.
+I got tired of that crap, so I coded this tiny tool to lock the cursor *inside* the UWP window.
+Problem solved.

+## How to use?

+- Just press the `|` key (yep, the one above the **Tab** key) to **lock** the mouse inside the active window.
+- Press it again to **unlock**.

+## Want to tweak it?

-If you need, you always can configure the border detection in the source code of the .ahk.
+You can change the border detection values directly in the `.ahk` source code if it doesn’t fit your setup.

+## Requirements

+- [AutoHotKey](https://www.autohotkey.com/) (this script won’t work without it, obviously).

+## Note

+It’s a small script, nothing fancy — but if it saved you from rage-quitting like it saved me, drop a ⭐ or share it with another Minecraft survivor 😅.

+---